Canon 200D vs Nikon 1 V3

 It is notable that the 200D has a hotshoe, while the V3 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-Both the 200D and the V3 have been discontinued, but can regularly be found used on eBay.
+Both the 200D and the V3 have been discontinued, but can regularly be found used on ebay.
 The 200D was replaced by the Canon 250D, while the V3 does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.
+Further information on the features and operation of the 200D and V3 can be found, respectively, in the Canon 200D Manual (free pdf) or the online Nikon 1 V3 Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon 200D or the Nikon 1 V3 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.